1867: THE LAW DEPARTMENT OPENS ITS DOORS

 2007: CENTER FOR EMPIRICAL RESEARCH ESTABLISHED

 The Center for Empirical Research in the Law (CERL) opens with two goals: to promote and support research relating to law and legal institutions; and to design products that enhance research and teaching about the law and legal institutions.
-Today CERL is co-directed by Professors Lee Epstein and Pauline Kim, and is known for its innovative projects, including the Supreme Court Database.
+Known for its innovative projects, including the Supreme Court Database, CERL is co-directed by Professors Lee Epstein and Pauline Kim.

 Supreme Court Chief Justice John G. Roberts, Jr. heads the panel of judges presiding over the finals of the School of Law’s Wiley Rutledge Moot Court Competition.
 The students’ problem was based on the criminal appeal of a fictional contest winner’s boyfriend, who allegedly threatened a celebrity.
 The panel of judges names second-year law students Samir Kaushik and Renee Waters as finalist champions.